News of Bolton book sends jolt through impeachment trial

 -—-

-AP writers Hillel Italie in New York and Eric Tucker contributed to this report.
+AP writers Hillel Italie in New York and Eric Tucker and Deb Riechmann in Washington contributed to this report.